 Market Risk concentration is explicitly modelled by the Standard Formula.
-Based on the results of the model and on the composition of the balance sheet LFL has a small Concentration Risk.
+Based on the results of the model and on the composition of the balance sheet LFL has no Concentration Risk as of YE 2021.

-Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Currency Risk and Equity Risk are the most relevant Market Risks for LFL.
+Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Equity Risk and Currency Risk are the most relevant Market Risks for LFL.

-For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section F 2.2
+For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section E.2.1.